Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Koopman operator and kernel EDMD

-We close this subsection by relating the above approximation~\Cref{eq:edmd} to another kernel-based surrogate of the Koopman operator.

-\begin{remark} In~\cite{KohnPhil24}, another approximant of $\calK$ has been defined by $\widetilde \calK = P_\calX\calK P_\calX$.
+We close this subsection by relating the above approximation~\cref{eq:edmd} to another kernel-based surrogate of the Koopman operator. \begin{remark} In~\cite{KohnPhil24}, another approximant of $\calK$ has been defined by $\widetilde \calK = P_\calX\calK P_\calX$.
 The key difference is the following: For the computation of $\widehat{\calK} f$, the observable $f\in\bbH$ has to be propagated by the flow, i.e., we require data samples $(f(x_i),f(F(x_i))$, $i \in [1:d]$.
-In contrast, for the computation of the alternative surrogate~$\widetilde{\calK} f$, the canonical features at the data sites, i.e., $\phi_{x_i}$, $i\in [1:d]$, have to be propagated and the observable $f$ only has to be interpolated, i.e., measurements $f(F(x_i))$ are not necessary.
-We refer the interested reader to~\cite{KohnPhil24} for a detailed discussion of the pros and cons.
-Moreover, we provide a collection of results on the surrogate arising from the approximant $\widetilde\calK$ in \Cref{s:K_tilde}, which correspond to those that we will derive for $\widehat\calK$ in the sequel. \end{remark}
+In contrast, for the computation of the alternative surrogate~$\widetilde{\calK} f$, the canonical features $\phi_{x_i}$ at the data sites have to be propagated, while the observable~$f$ only has to be interpolated, i.e., measurements $f(F(x_i))$ are not necessary.
+We refer the interested reader to~\cite{KohnPhil24} for a detailed discussion.
+Moreover, a collection of results on the surrogate arising from the approximant~$\widetilde\calK$ --~which correspond to those that we will derive for~$\widehat\calK$~-- can be found in the (additional) appendix, see \Cref{s:K_tilde}. \end{remark}